etkecc/honoroit/README.md

 ## Commands

-available commands in the threads.
+Available commands in the threads.
 Note that all commands should be called with prefix, so `!ho done` will work, but simple `done` will not.

 * `done` - close the current request and mark is as done.
 Customer will receive special message and honoroit bot will leave 1:1 chat with customer.
 Any new message to the thread will not work and return error.
 * `rename` - rename the thread topic title, when you want to change the standard message to something different
+* `note` - a message prefixed with `!ho note` will **not** be sent anywhere, it's a safe place to keep notes for other operations in a thread with a customer, example: `!ho note @room need help with this one`
 * `invite` - invite yourself into the customer 1:1 room
 * `start MXID` - start a conversation with a MXID from the honoroit (like a new thread, but initialized by operator), eg: `!ho start @user:example.com`